izderadicka/mybookshelf2/deploy/README.md

 ```
 Run `./init.sh [development|stage]` and script will guide you though deployment.
 Script will ask you for two passwords - one for database and other for MyBookshelf2 admin user.

-For stage environment you will need SSL key, put your server private key and certificate into ssl directory as `server.key.pem` and `server.cert.pem` (basically in format suitable for nginx server, certificate should contain also intermediate CA ceritificates.
+For stage environment you will need SSL key, put your server private key and certificate into ssl directory as `server.key.pem` and `server.cert.pem` (basically in format suitable for nginx server, certificate should contain also intermediate CA certificates.
 If you want to create your own certificates check [this nice article](https://jamielinux.com/docs/openssl-certificate-authority/index.html) how to build your own CA.

 For development environment you can then see full client at http://localhost:9000 and lite client as http://localhost:6006.

 For stage environment full client is at https://localhost:4443/client/ and lite client is at https://localhost:4443.

-Additional instuctions
+Additional instructions
 ======================

 If you need to  add other regular users it now possible only from command line: